 Before you begin

-Before starting this tutorial, follow the steps below to check that your Google Cloud Platform project is correctly set up.
+Before starting this tutorial, follow the steps below to check that your Google Cloud project is correctly set up.

 Sign in to your Google Account.

 If you don't already have one, sign up for a new account.